 While some people in your target audience may prefer learning by reading an in-depth blog post, others may be able to absorb content better via an interactive webinar or a podcast they can listen to on-the-go.
-This pyramid encourages you to create multiple different content formats.
+The Pyramid encourages you to create multiple different content formats.

 5. Flexible Content Creation: Top to Bottom or Bottom to Top

-Although the levels are the same across all content pyramids, which level you start at can vary depending on the specific circumstance.
-For example, you might begin your pyramid with the development of a cornerstone research study (Level 1 Core Content) that you can break down and repurpose into Derivative Assets and Promotional Micro-Content.
-Alternatively, you might be inspired by some particularly insightful comments on a blog post or conversation on social media and build up from the bottom of the pyramid.
+Although the levels are the same across all Content Pyramids, which level you start from can vary depending on the specific circumstance.
+For example, you might begin your Pyramid with the development of a cornerstone research study (Level 1 Core Content) that you break down and repurpose into Derivative Assets and Promotional Micro-Content.
+Alternatively, some particularly insightful comments on a blog post or conversation on social media may inspire you to build up from the bottom of the Pyramid.

 6. On-the Fly Content Maneuvers

-This framework allows you to take full advantage of unexpected content opportunities, such as newsjacking, event-related content and jumping into spontaneous industry conversation.
-These random acts could inspire entirely new pyramids or could be inserted into existing pyramids.
+This framework allows you to take full advantage of unexpected content opportunities, such as newsjacking, event-related content, and jumping into spontaneous industry conversations.
+Such random acts can inspire entirely new Pyramids.
+You can also insert them into existing Pyramids.

 7. Balanced Content Mix

-The Content Marketing Pyramid also makes it easy for to adhere to the best practices for balancing all the different types of content.
-Using this framework, you will be able to efficiently plan the right ratio of:
+The Content Marketing Pyramid also makes it easy to adhere to best practices for balancing all the different types of content.
+Using this framework, you can efficiently plan the right ratio of:

-- Created vs. Curated Content (65% created and 25% curated, according to our recent study)
+- Created vs. curated content (65 percent created and 25 percent curated, according to Curata’s study)